looker/lookerbot/README.md

 If you'd like to put these configurations on the filesystem, you can place them in a `.env` file at the root of the project and start the bot using node-foreman [as described below](#running-locally-for-development).

+##### Self-signed or invalid certificates

+If your Looker instance uses a self-signed certificate, Lookerbot will refuse to connect to it by default.

+Setting the `NODE_TLS_REJECT_UNAUTHORIZED` environment variable to `0` will override this behavior instruct Lookerbot to accept connections with invalid certificates.
+Please ensure you have thouroughly evaluated the security implications of this action for your infrastructure before setting this variable.

+This should only impact on-premise deployments of Looker.
+Do not set this environment variable if Looker hosts your instance.

 ##### Connecting the bot to multiple Looker instances

 If you would like the bot to connect to multiple instances of Looker, then you can configure the bot with the `LOOKERS` environment variable.
 This variable should be JSON array of JSON objects, each representing a Looker instance and its authentication information.